WSBA Alternative Dispute Resolution

 If you have an invitation, click the link in the email to join.
-Or, why not create your own group?

 The Deskbook Committee of the WSBA ADR Section undertook an extensive review of the feasibility of publishing a new ADR Deskbook.
 It recommended that a new ADR Deskbook not be published at this time.
 The Executive Committee concurred.